Avoid Costly SAP Mistakes: How to Decide Between SaaS and Traditional SAP Like a Pro

 - Rapid deployment: Rather than years, cloud provisioning can cut the process to months.

-- Reduced operating cost: Subscription-based pricing eliminates the need for large upfront investments in licences as well infrastructure.
+- Reduced operating cost: Subscription-based pricing eliminates the need for large upfront investments in licences as well as infrastructure.

 - Automatic updates: Businesses can take advantage of the most current features and compliance automatically, without manual work.